 Getting curious allowed me to get to know my likes and dislikes without judgment.
 I realized a lot of my stress and anxiety came from trying to please everyone while simultaneously forgetting to please myself.
 Commit to spending a day by yourself.
 What sports do you like?
 Do you like movies?
 What clothing stores do you like?
 What moral values do you want to develop?
 Just get curious.

 7. Take a class to advance or jumpstart your career

 Finally, my last piece of advice to keep yourself busy is to take a class or two in order to advance or jumpstart your career.
 When I started writing, I had no idea how to start a blog, but I knew I wanted one.
-I took a few classes on blogging and it has since become a full time hobby for me.
-There are many place that you can receive a great quality education very inexpensively.
+I took a few classes on blogging and it has since become a full-time hobby for me.
+There are many places that you can receive a great quality education very inexpensively.

 Now that you have had the chance to read through these 7 proven ways to keep busy while you quit opiates, I hope that you will take action.
 Albert Einstein once said that the definition of insanity is doing the same thing over and over again and expecting a different result.

 Look at this rebuild as a day to day process, but please don’t just sit around and think, take action.
 Get out there and volunteer once a week.
 Commit to 25 minutes of walking at the gym per day.
 Enroll in a class about something you are interested in.

 I have faith that you will conquer this opiate addiction, but you have to get busy.
 Let me know in the comments section what you do to keep busy.